LionelLongTo/A-study-of-Vietnamese-readability-assessing-through-semantic-and-statistical-features/README.md

 This project sets the stage for advancing research in Vietnamese text complexity assessment and demonstrates the adaptability of advanced language models in this context

-You can find dataset here: https://drive.google.com/drive/folders/1k_ob33fFEoEZDLsq2XbR6vMYUHbJdWsY?usp=drive_link
+You can find the dataset here: https://drive.google.com/drive/folders/1k_ob33fFEoEZDLsq2XbR6vMYUHbJdWsY?usp=drive_link